explodinggradients/ragas/docs/getstarted/evals.md

 1. **Annotate**: Accept, reject, or edit evaluation results to create training data (at least 15-20 samples).
 2. **Download**: Save the annotated data using the `Annotated JSON` button in [app.ragas.io](https://app.ragas.io/).
 3. **Train**: Use the annotated data to train your custom metric.

+To learn more about this, refer to how to [train your own metric guide](../howtos/customizations/metrics/train_your_own_metric.md)

 [Download sample annotated JSON](../_static/sample_annotated_summary.json)